robPTY/sammy/README.md

 ### LSTM

+Implemented 1997 Hochreiter LSTM to predict a an n-length sequence of sun spots given an n-length input sequence.
+Since the results are hard to visualize, I also will implement Seq2Seq for translation between English and Spanish (since I can properly verify this).

 - [x] Forward pass
 - [x] Backward pass
-- [ ] Testing (manual gradients vs. autograd, training loss vs. validation loss)
+- [x] Testing (manual gradients vs. autograd, training loss vs. validation loss)
 - [ ] Seq2Seq 2014 Paper Implementation

 ### Transformer